While most Baby Boomers are online, they previously lagged behind younger generations when it came to online shopping. But that changed in 2020.

-COVID-19 May Dramatically Alter The Buying Behaviors Of Older Generations
+COVID-19 Dramatically Altered The Buying Behaviors Of Older Generations

-As fears of COVID-19 take hold, more and more people are dodging congested areas, including grocery stores and malls.
-But coronavirus fears don’t alter human need for food or want for material possessions.
-So what are people doing instead of in-store shopping?
-They’re increasingly going online.
+As fears of COVID-19 took hold, more and more people dodged congested areas, including grocery stores and malls.
+But coronavirus fears didn't alter human need for food or want for material possessions.
+So what did people do instead of in-store shopping?
+They went online.

-In China, the country with the most mature virus impact, as of March 3, 85% of people said they’re using the internet to avoid crowded public places.
-In the U.S., as of a week ago, only 27% of respondents had made the transition to online shopping.
+In China, the country with the most mature virus impact, as of March 3, 2020, 85% of people said they were using the internet to avoid crowded public places.
+The same week in the U.S., only 27% of respondents had made the transition to online shopping.
 With more and more large events and gatherings being halted or postponed every day, the share of Americans avoiding public places is anticipated to grow.